 Change up your smoothie routine!
-Subtle and sweet, Cantaloupe Smoothies are an invigorating summer alternative to green smoothies.
-Incredibly enough, smoothies CAN be nutrient-dense without flax seed and kale, so go ahead and enjoy this refreshing pick-me-up with zero-added-sugar and zero-guilt.
-Tinged with banana, honey, and just a hint of “creamsicle” (you heard me), it will bring a whole new balance to breakfast!
+A fresh Cantaloupe Smoothie is a subtle, sweet, and invigorating summer alternative to a green smoothie.
+Tinged with banana, honey, and just a hint of “creamsicle” (you heard me), this summer cantaloupe recipe will bring a whole new balance to breakfast!

 You know how the lightbulb is always used to symbolize an idea?
 I’m pretty sure it’s the refrigerator light that spawned that.